 “Funding for these organizations comes at a critical time,” said Ag Director Raymond Poe.
 “We must continue to fund these organizations in order to sustain their key programs.
 I want to thank our agricultural partners for commitment to Illinois agriculture and for their cooperation in these fiscally challenging times.”

 More than $54,000 will be sent to each of the 92 county fairs across the state.
 It will help operations at the fairs and may be used to support critical facility rehabilitation needs.
 Illinois county fairs are economic drivers for rural Illinois.
 A study from the University of Illinois shows county fairs generate more than $90 million annually and create more than 1,000 jobs each summer.
-In addition to providing family friendly entertainment, county fairs provide an outlet for our state’s youth to become involved and prednisone engaged in Illinois agriculture.
+In addition to providing family friendly entertainment, county fairs provide an outlet for our state’s youth to become involved and best generic levitra overnight engaged in Illinois agriculture.

 Soil and Water Conservation Districts, which protects our state’s farmland through strategic conservation efforts, will receive $6 million.
 The 97 districts around the state play a central role in efforts to protect and sustain the viability of Illinois soil and water resources in order to preserve our farmland for future generations.
 The Department will be issuing more than $61,000 to each of the districts to help fund operations.